The Three Mile Island Nuclear Accident and Its Impact on U.S. Energy

 The accident halted the development of the U.S. nuclear power industry for 30 years.
 During that time, no new nuclear power plants were approved.
 Several that were under construction at the time of the accident were completed.

 New coolant rushed into the tank, but the engineers now thought that there was too much, so they reduced the flow.
 The remaining coolant turned to steam.
-The fuel rods overheated, melting the protective coating.
-It released radioactive material into the coolant.
+The fuel rods overheated, melting the protective coating, which released radioactive material into the coolant.
 When the steam was released, the radioactive contaminant was released into the surrounding area.
 Fortunately, the amount released was not enough to harm local food supplies, animals, or people.

 The TMI-2 reactor was shut down.
 It took 12 years and cost $973 million to decontaminate to low levels of radiation.
 There were 10.6 megalitres of radioactive coolant that were processed, stored, and safely evaporated.
 About 100 tons of damaged radioactive fuel was put into 342 canisters.
 They were shipped to the Idaho National Laboratory and stored in concrete containers.